colevandersWands/thesis-proposal/README.md

 * they are not directly transferable to applied/professional contexts (custom environments/languages, ...)
 * are generally limited to "learnable" programming languages (which are not necessarily the most current ones)

-These limitations leave many of the best practices out of reach for (arguably) the majority of educational settings where "difficult" programming languages & environments are the learning goal, trainings must take place in under 1 year, and there is often much more professional competence than pedagogical competence available.
+These limitations leave many of the best practices out of reach for (arguably) the majority of educational settings where challenging programming languages & environments are the learning goal, trainings must take place in under 1 year, and there is often much more professional than pedagogical competence available.

-So, can a combination of pedagogical methodology and technical solutions be found that allow learners and peers/seniors/educators to apply the same understanding of effective programing pedagogy in their home settings and programming languages within their existing means?
-And if so, can the learning outcomes be comparable to the more controlled settings envisioned by most interventions?
+So, can a combination of pedagogical methodology and technical solutions be found that allow learners and peers/developers/educators to apply the same understanding of effective programing education in their contexts, within their existing means?
+And if so, can the learning outcomes be comparable to the more controlled settings envisioned by most research-driven interventions?

 ### Target Settings